Back To Top

 Can you leave an electric blanket on all night?

-One of the other things to know before buying an electric blanket is whether or not it has a timer function, so you can choose how long you leave it switched on.
-This is helpful if you're the sort of person who would prefer to know when exactly the blanket will turn off - especially if you only want to heat the bed briefly while you fall asleep.
+One of the other things to know before buying an electric blanket is whether it has a timer function, so you can choose how long you leave it switched on.
+This is helpful if you prefer to know exactly when the blanket will turn off - especially if you only want to heat the bed briefly while you fall asleep.

 "To safely enjoy an electric blanket, we recommend preheating your bed with it on a timer, and setting it to switch off just before you go to sleep," says Carlos Dhunay, Fire Safety Specialist and Owner of Telcam.
 "This keeps you warm initially without the risks associated with overnight use.
 When purchasing an electric blanket, look for models with built-in timers and overheat protection."